 Here’s a detailed description of the gameplay:

-• The visual map is divided by a square grid (size from 10×10 to 12×12), with natural obstacles (called Terrain, or Terrain Transformations) are scattered across the map.
+The visual map is divided by a square grid (size from 10×10 to 12×12), with natural obstacles (called Terrain, or Terrain Transformations) scattered across the map.

-• The “planning phase” is divided into 3 waves of 5 turns each.
-Every 3-5 turns, a new stack of Invader appears at the border of the map and starts travelling towards the center base – you have lay out defensive plans to tackle them.
-The phase lasts until you eliminated all the Invaders / you survive at the end of the 15th turn / your plant is destroyed.
+The “planning phase” is divided into 3 waves of 5 turns each.
+Every 3-5 turns, a new stack of Invaders appears at the border of the map and starts traveling towards the center base – you have to lay out defensive plans to tackle them.
+The phase lasts until you eliminate all the Invaders / you survive at the end of the 15th turn / your plant is destroyed.

 Game aspect 1: Resources